KonecnyA/Ex_Data_Plotting2/CodeBook.md

-# CodeBook - Exploratory Data Analysis Project 1 #
+# CodeBook - EDA Peer-graded Assignment: Course Project 2 #

 ## Introduction ##
-This markdown file is intended to  document source data, any transformations on the data and final data sets used by plot1.R, plot2.R, plot3.R and plot4.R.
-For documentation on my plot scripts use this link [README](https://github.com/KonecnyA/ExData_Plotting1/blob/master/README.md) .
+EPA observations and variables are required to  answer six questions in the Exploratory Data Analysis final project.
+Here are the [Instructions](https://github.com/KonecnyA/Ex_Data_Plotting2/blob/master/Instructions.md "EDA Project 2 Instructions").
+This markdown file is intended to  document source data, any transformations on the data and final data sets used by plot1.R to plot6.R.
+For documentation on my plot scripts use this link [README](https://github.com/KonecnyA/Ex_Data_Plotting2/blob/master/README.md) .

 ## Source Information, Data, License & Citation ##